spyderkam/Tactics-Board/README.md

 ## Running the Application

 1. Click the "Run" button in your Replit workspace
-2. The server will start on port 80
+2. The server will start automatically
 3. Use the interface buttons or keyboard shortcuts to control the board

 ## Implementation Details